 - It increases the photosensitivity of the skin

-- Newbies generally tend to develop irritation/burns/flakiness/redness when starting the retinol journey
+- Newbies & sensitive skin types generally tend to develop skin irritation/burns/flakiness/redness at the beginning of the retinol journey

 - Don’t use Retinol on damp skin